-- The course has 20 modules, two per week. - Readings and videos are available via Canvas. - In weeks 2-10, class attendance is required on Mondays and Wednesdays.
-You'll need an iClicker remote, which you should bring to class. - For each module, beginning with the third, you will take a 10-question quiz, accessed via Canvas, on the readings and videos. - In weeks 3-5 and 7-10, you'll write a comment on assigned readings/videos and post it to a discussion board on Canvas.
+- The course has 20 modules, two per week. - Readings and videos are available via Canvas. - In weeks 2-10, class attendance is required. - For each module, beginning with the third, you will take a 10-question quiz, accessed via Canvas, on the readings and videos. - In four of the ten weeks, discussion sections will meet (in person). - In six of the ten weeks, you'll write a short comment on assigned readings/ videos and post it to a discussion board on Canvas.
 These are due at 11:59pm on Thursdays.
 You will also respond to the comments of two other students; these responses are due at 11:59pm on Sundays.
-Discussion sections won't meet in person. - There are two open-note take-home essay exams, one in week 6 and the other in week 11.
+In these weeks there will be no discussion sections. - There are two open-note take-home essay exams.